Fostering academic excellence and biblical virtue to equip students for lives as local and global Christian servants.

 10, 11, 12

-Flexible Scheduling: This course may be taken with live class attendance reduced or waived (recording only) if the student has a time zone or schedule conflict.
-Select this option when you enroll or notify TPS for approval.
+Flexible Scheduling: This course may be taken with live class attendance reduced or waived if the student has a schedule or time zone conflict.
+Please review the Flexible Scheduling information for details.

-Note: AP® is a trademark owned by the College Board, which is not affiliated with, and does not endorse, this course.
-This course syllabus has received College Board AP® review and approval.
+AP® Certified: Learn more about TPS AP courses and exam results.
+(AP® is a trademark owned by the College Board, which is not affiliated with, and does not endorse, this course.)

 “Teacher goes above and beyond to prepare students for the AP exam.”